iotaledger/blueprints/doc-immutability/architecture.md

 When a user uploads a document, the application does the following:

 1. Hash the document
-2. Save the document in a database
-3. Attach the hash to the Tangle
+2. Attach the hash to the Tangle
-4. Save the transaction hash to the database
+3. Return the message-id to the user

 ![Document hashing](/img/blueprints/document-immutability-hashing.png)

 #### Hashing a Document

-The document is hashed, using one of the following hashing algorithms.

-We recommend using at least a 128-bit hashing algorithm such as the following:
+The document is hashed, using the SHA256-hash function.
+We recommend using at least a 128-bit hashing algorithm.

-- SHA256 - 2<sup>128</sup>
-- SHA512 - 2<sup>256</sup>
-- SHA-3	- Up to 2<sup>512</sup>
-- BLAKE2s - 2<sup>128</sup>
-- BLAKE2b - 2<sup>256</sup>

 #### Saving a document